jghelani-hl/docker-demo-hl/README.md

 ## Conclusion

 This is just scratching the surface of what you can do with Docker.
-There are still other topics to learn about like publishing and deploying docker images that depend on your use cases.
+There are still other topics to learn about like kubernetes, publishing and deploying docker images that depend on your use cases.
 However, hopefully this introduction to Docker has helped to see why Docker is great tool for modern developers.